corygshava/corygshava/README.md

 - **YouTube (Faceless scripts):** [in stealth mode]
 - **More coming.**

-> _"If it works, explain how.
+> _"If it works, Know why not just how.
 If it doesn’t, fix it—then explain."_  — Me